 - 4.1 Officers currently only have the legal power to inspect and act against drivers and vehicles if they have been authorised in writing by the authority which licensed that driver or vehicle.
 As such, officers in one authority will not have the power to inspect or act against drivers and vehicles operating in its area which are licensed by other authorities. - 4.2 This can lead to situations where officers in one authority, for example Guildford, are unable to take action against a vehicle licensed by another authority which may be defective, despite the vehicle being present and operating in Guildford.
-This could lead to a situation where a defective vehicle continues to operate, potentially endangering public safety and undermining public confidence in the licensed taxi trade. - 4.3 It is therefore considered necessary to enable a scheme of joint warranting across Surrey, whereby Licensing Officers of any Surrey Authority would be able to inspect and take enforcement action against any vehicle licensed in Surrey. - 4.4 Such joint working arrangements between Local Authorities are also regarded as 'Best Practice' in the draft Statutory Guidance issued under s.177 of the Policing and Crime Act 2017 recently consulted upon. - 4.5 Additionally, joint warranting would further promote the work undertaken in 2017-18 in partnership with the Surrey Safeguarding Children Board (SSCB) to develop a co-ordinated response to child sexual exploitation (CSE) across the
+This could lead to a situation where a defective vehicle continues to operate, potentially endangering public safety and undermining public confidence in the licensed taxi trade. - 4.3 It is therefore considered necessary to enable a scheme of joint warranting across Surrey, whereby Licensing Officers of any Surrey Authority would be able to inspect and take enforcement action against any vehicle licensed in Surrey. - 4.4 Such joint working arrangements between Local Authorities are also regarded as 'Best Practice' in the draft Statutory Guidance issued under s.177 of the Policing and Crime Act 2017 recently consulted upon. - 4.5 Additionally, joint warranting would further promote the work undertaken in 2017-18 in partnership with the Surrey Safeguarding Children Board (SSCB) to develop a co-ordinated response to child sexual exploitation (CSE) across the County by adopting a consistent previous convictions policy and mandatory CSE training for all drivers in Surrey. - 4.6 The proposal is that the hackney carriage and private hire enforcement powers, as set out in Appendix 1 to this report, be delegated to the other Surrey Authorities (whilst retaining our own).
+It is also proposed that Guildford Borough Council receives similar delegated enforcement powers from the other Surrey Authorities. - 4.7 In practice, it is envisaged that the power given to Officers from the other authorities within the scheme would only be exercised as and when required, when those officers are dealing with licensed vehicles from outside their current jurisdiction within their district. - 4.8 Each authority would be responsible for ensuring that the officers delegated are suitably trained and experienced.

-- County by adopting a consistent previous convictions policy and mandatory CSE training for all drivers in Surrey. - 4.6 The proposal is that the hackney carriage and private hire enforcement powers, as set out in Appendix A of this report, are delegated to the other Surrey Authorities (whilst retaining our own).
-It is also proposed that Guildford Borough Council receives similar delegated enforcement powers from the other Surrey Authorities. - 4.7 In practice, it is envisaged that the power given to Officers from the other authorities within the scheme would only be exercised as and when required, when those officers are dealing with licensed vehicles from outside their current jurisdiction within their district. - 4.8 Each authority would be responsible for ensuring that the officers delegated are suitably trained and experienced. - 4.9 The Committee are asked to recommend to full Council that the Council delegate the Taxi and Private Hire enforcement functions under the legislation set out in Appendix A to the Surrey local licensing authorities (as set out in Appendix A), in addition to retaining those functions within the Borough and to similarly receive the delegated Taxi and Private Hire enforcement functions (as set out in Appendix A) of those local authorities.
+4.9 Following the recommendation from Licensing Committee, the Council is asked to delegate the Taxi and Private Hire enforcement functions under the legislation set out in Appendix 1 to the Surrey local licensing authorities (referred to Appendix 1), in addition to retaining those functions within the Borough and to similarly receive the delegated Taxi and Private Hire enforcement functions (as set out in Appendix 1) from those local authorities.